Robison Wells

-Robison Wells (born April 1978) is an American novelist and blogger.
+Robison Wells (born April 4, 1978) is an American novelist and blogger.

 Personal life

 Robison Wells, the brother of author Dan Wells, was a reluctant reader as a child.
 He did not become interested in writing until he was in college.
 He graduated from the University of Utah in 2003 with a degree in political science, emphasizing in international relations, with a minor in history, and earned an MBA in marketing at Brigham Young University in 2009.
 Wells lives in North Salt Lake, Utah, with his wife and three children.
 He previously lived in New Mexico, which has been the setting for four of his novels.
 Wells is a practicing member of the Church of Jesus Christ of Latter-day Saints.
-Wells also makes YouTube videos with his son where they watch Jojo's Bizarre Adventure.

 Career

 Robison Wells first began writing as part of a writing group with Dan Wells and Brandon Sanderson.

 Wells's first three books were written for the LDS fiction market.
 The first, On Second Thought is a romantic comedy set in New Mexico, and the second two, Wake Me When It's Over and The Counterfeit are political thrillers.

 In April 2010 it was announced that Wells had signed a 3-book young adult deal with HarperTeen.
 The first novel Variant is a young adult science fiction novel set in a boarding school in New Mexico.
 It has one sequel, Feedback; it is not a trilogy.
 Wells's third book with HarperTeen, Blackout was announced in Publisher's Marketplace as being the first of a series, including two novels and a novella, and was released in Fall 2013.
 The sequel, "Dead Zone" was released a year later.
 Wells's latest book with HarperTeen is titled Dark Energy.

 Wells also indie-published a novel, Airships of Camelot.
 It was the product of a successful Kickstarter campaign.
 It is described as "alternate-history, steampunk, old West, King Arthur."

 In 2019, Wells released a novel cowritten with James Patterson, titled The Warning.
 The book was a New York Times bestseller.

 As of 2020, Wells has shifted his focus from writing novels to maintaining a popular wargame hobby website, The Wargame Explorer.
 He has stated he is working on a memoir about his experiences with mental illness, but it is not under contract.